StringManolo/game/README.md

 - Canvas ❌

 Tasks Description:
+Gamepad -
-Gamepad - Manage airplane movement throught gamepad on touch devices.
+1. Manage airplane movement throught gamepad on touch devices. ❌

+HUD -
-HUD - Show Score, lives and miscelanea on top right.
+1. Show Score, lives and miscelanea on top right. ❌

+Menu -
-Menu - Stop the game on menu open.
-Hidde the canvas while on menu.
-Use gamepad to navigate the option list.
-Setting to control speed, dificult, etc
+1. Stop the game on menu open. ❌
+2. Hidde the canvas while on menu. ❌
+3. Use gamepad to navigate the option list. ❌
+4. Settings to control speed, dificult, etc. ❌

 Canvas -
 1. Draw an arrow. ✅
 2. Move the arrow using keyboard arrows and | or gamepad. ❌
 3. Draw dots and obstacles. ✅